Counting bare curves

-\begin{lemma} Consider an integer homology class $\beta\in H_{2}(X,L)$ such that $\int_{\beta}\omega>0$.
-There exists an Euler characteristic $\chi_{\max}(\beta)$ such that any stable numerically symplectic map $(u,S)$ in homology class $\beta$, $[u(S)]=\beta$, has $\chi(S)\le\chi_{\max}(\beta)$.
-If $(u, S)$ saturates the inequality, then $u$ is bare and $S$ has no nodes. \end{lemma} \begin{proof} By Lemma \ref{bare part larger Euler characteristic}, it suffices to consider bare maps.
+\begin{lemma} Consider an integer homology class $\beta\in P\subset H_{2}(X,L)$.
+The Euler characteristic of $S$ is bounded above as $(u,S)$ ranges over stable numerically symplectic maps in homology class $\beta$, and if $(u,S)$ achieves the maximum then $u$ is bare and $S$ has no nodes. \end{lemma} \begin{proof} By Lemma \ref{bare part larger Euler characteristic}, it suffices to consider bare maps.
 Passing to the normalization only increases the Euler characteristic of the domain, so we may as well assume that the domain is a disjoint union of smooth curves $S=S_1\cup\dots\cup S_m$.
-Let $a_0$ be the minimum positive value of $\omega$ on the $\Z$-module $H_2(X, L)$.
+Let $a_0$ be the minimum positive value of $\omega$ on $P\cap\{\int_\beta \omega\le 2\int_S u^\ast\omega\}$.
 Then each component $u(S_k)$ has symplectic area $\ge a_0$ and Euler characteristic $\le 2$.
 Thus,

 Therefore,